-Our funds from operations ("NAREIT FFO") for the three months ended September 30, 2018 was \$159.4 million compared to a deficit of \$(46.8) million for the same period in 2017.
-Our NAREIT FFO for the nine months ended September 30, 2018 was \$462.9 million compared to \$285.1 million for the same period in 2017.
+Our funds from operations ("NAREIT FFO") for the three months ended March 31, 2018 was \$148.0 million compared to \$181.0 million for the same period in 2017.

 We calculate and report NAREIT FFO in accordance with the definition of Funds from Operations and interpretive guidelines issued by the National Association of Real Estate Investment Trusts ("NAREIT"), and, consequently, NAREIT FFO is defined as net income (computed in accordance with GAAP), adjusted for the effects of asset dispositions and certain non-cash items, primarily depreciation and amortization and impairment on real estate assets, and after adjustments for unconsolidated partnerships and joint ventures.
-Adjustments for unconsolidated partnerships and joint ventures.
-Adjustments for unconsolidated partnerships and joint ventures.
 Adjustments for unconsolidated partnerships and joint ventures are calculated to reflect funds from operations on the same basis.
 We believe that NAREIT FFO is an important supplemental measure of our operating performance.
 Because the historical cost accounting convention used for real estate assets requires depreciation (except on land), such accounting presentation implies that the value of real estate assets diminishes predictably over time, while real estate values instead have historically risen or fallen with market conditions.
 NAREIT FFO was designed by the real estate industry to address this issue.
 NAREIT FFO herein is not necessarily comparable to NAREIT FFO of other REITs that do not use the same definition or implementation guidelines or interpret the standards differently from us.